Hardly Strictly Bluegrass Festival 2017

 Tips to Attend this Free SF Event in Golden Gate Park

-Head out to Golden Gate Park for the 14th annual Hardly Strictly Bluegrass Festival.
-This free festival is October 3, 4, and 5, 2014.
-All festivities are held in Hellman Hollow (formerly Speedway Meadows), Lindley and Marx Meadows.
+Head to Golden Gate Park for the 17th annual Hardly Strictly Bluegrass Festival.
+This year, the free festival is October 6 - 8.
+All festivities are held near the Polo Field at Hellman Hollow (formerly Speedway Meadows), Lindley, and Marx Meadows.

 In addition to live music, there are more than 50 gourmet food and beverage vendors.
 You are also welcome to bring your own picnics.

 Alcohol is not sold at this festival, although you are allowed to bring your own in as long as you follow the park rules.

 Note: The 2017 lineup has not yet been announced.
 Here is the list of Hardly Strictly Bluegrass performers from last year's 2016 festival.
 The list is not in order of performance times, but instead with headliners at the top.
 Schedule is subject to change.